SammyAbukmeil/next-demo/README.md

 ## Server Actions

-React Server Actions allow you to run async code directly on the server
+React Server Actions allow you to run async code directly on the server to mutate data
 - No need to create API endpoints to mutate data
 - Can be invoked from Client Components or Server Components

 ### How it works

-Use the `use server` directive in your function, and the `action` attribute on your from
+Use the `use server` directive in your function to make it an "Action", and the `action` attribute on your from

 ```javascript
 // Server component